Boris Johnson quits as UK prime minister, dragged down by scandals | Politics

 But by Thursday morning as a slew of resignations poured in - including that of Michelle Donelan who he'd only appointed education secretary on Tuesday night - it became clear his position was untenable.
 "You must do the right thing and go now," Zahawi tweeted.

-Some of those that remained in post, including Wallace, had said they were only doing so because they had an obligation to keep the country safe.
+Some of those that remained, including Wallace, had said they were only doing so because they had an obligation to keep the country safe.
 Once it was clear he was standing down, Johnson began appointing ministers to vacant posts.

 "It is our duty now to make sure the people of this country have a functioning government," Michael Ellis, a minister in the Cabinet Office department which oversees the running of government, told parliament.
 FROM POPULAR TO DESERTED